Skip to content

 Release Planning

 In the world of continuous deployment, many code deployments may have taken place before a solution is ready to be released.
-By released, we mean that a solution, or partial solution, to a defined problem, or sub-problem, has been made available to an agreed set of customers or users.
+By release, we mean making a solution to a defined problem available to a specific group of customers or users.

 Continuous Deployment